This is the second article in our series about “How to become a freelance developer”.

-At Microverse, we help students from all around the world become remote software developers.
-Our students learn by working together on freelance and open source projects.
+At Microverse, we help students around the world become remote software developers.
+Students learn by working together on freelance and open source projects.

-Breaking into freelance development can seem daunting at first:
+Breaking into freelance development can seem daunting at first.
+You might be asking yourself:

 - Where do you find the projects?